Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-02-27-machine-learning-work-flow.md

 ##1.
 Data Processing

-This is basically putting a label on your data as well as removing data.
+This is basically putting a label on your data.
 This task is often outsourced to humans on a large scale for complex image labeling tasks.
 With raw statistical data generated through website APIs one does not have to deal with image determination.
 Most of the time as a Hacker you will not be doing this part of the process but it is important to understand that this does have to happen at some point.

-For playing around with images ___ is a handy pre-labeled image database.
+For playing around with images [this](http://www.cs.cmu.edu/~cil/v-images.html) is a handy pre-labeled image database.

 ##2.
 Feature Extraction and Selection

 Going back to asking the right question.
-Features are metrics or meta data about the data that you wish to learn something or predict.
+Features are metrics or meta data about the label you wish to classify or predict.
 In this case we're talking about images.
-There a many libraries out there for image processing and reduction of dimensionality for features.
+There are many libraries out there for image processing and reduction of dimensionality for features.
 It just takes a quick Google search.
 Sci-kit Image is my personal favorite.
 This is often the most challenging but productive step in the process and frequently requires iteration and mixing combinations of features that are associated with a specific label.

-Some features compliment each other and some take away from each other.
+Some features complement each other and some take away from each other.
 It's up to you to determine the secret sauce that makes for the best finished algorithm model.

 ##3.
 Writing the algorithm